 Cleaning made easy

 At heatnotburn.co.uk we get the chance to test and review some great products.
 We get the occasional dud but then, the heated tobacco market is still relatively new, so the occasional hiccup is to be expected.
 However, one constant with heat-not-burn is cleaning.
 It does not matter what device you have, be it an IQOS2.4, a Lambda T3 or an IQOS3 Duo they all need to be cleaned regularly to get the best out of them.
+We have never reviewed a mechanical heat not burn device cleaner and were not even aware that there was one, so imagine our surprise when we were offered the chance to review this IQOS cleaner.

 Some devices are starting to feature a self-cleaning function, which is a good step as it helps keep the heating element (usually a blade for self clean, I’ve yet to come across a spike that has self-cleaning) reasonably free from residue.
 But what about the heating chamber?